BenBroide/node-cli-calculator/README.md

 1. Make sure you have Node.js installed on your system.
 2. Open a terminal or command prompt and navigate to the project directory.
-3. Run the one of following command to start the calculator:
+3. Run the following command to install the project dependencies:

 ```shell
 npm install
 ```

+After the installation is complete, you can run the calculator using one of the following commands:

 ##### Run calculator: